Building a human-like observer using deep learning in an extended Wigner's friend experiment: Architecture of QP-CNN

 \section{Architecture of QP-CNN}

-In our work, ML is employed to detect the correlation between the given \((a, x, y)\) and the distribution \(p^n(b|axy)\).
-NNs are among the most widely used algorithms in ML.
-A typical NN consists of an input layer, hidden layers, and an output layer.
+In our work, machine learning is employed to detect the correlation between the given \((a, x, y)\) and the distribution \(p^n(b|axy)\).
+Neural networks are among the most widely used algorithms in machine learning.
+A typical neural network consists of an input layer, hidden layers, and an output layer.
 Our convolutional neural network (CNN) algorithms follow an Encoder-Decoder architecture.
-In this paper, we refer to our NN as QP-CNN, short for "quantum probability-convolutional neural networks."
+In this paper, we refer to our neural network as QP-CNN, short for "quantum probability-convolutional neural networks."
 The basic components of QP-CNN include an Encoder part and a Decoder part.
 A schematic of the QP-CNN architecture is presented in Fig. \ref{CNN}.

 In the Encoder part, due to the differences in physical meanings, the network begins with three input terminals.
 In QP-CNN, Input1 and Input2 have data sizes of \(1 \times 1 \times 3\), representing the three-dimensional coordinates of the directions \(\vec{x}\) and \(\vec{y}\).
 The result of the measurement \(A_a^x\) as \(a\) is in Input3, which has a shape of \(1 \times 1 \times 1\).
 After loading the data, the model starts with a data Encoder consisting of two fully connected (FC) layers that expand the features of all three terminals to the same size (\(1 \times 1 \times 64\)).
 The three \(1 \times 1 \times 64\) terminals are then concatenated and reshaped to match the data format required by PyTorch.